 Subject to approval by the board, the Association may allow the outside Directors a quarterly retainer of \$7,500, elected Directors a quarterly retainer of \$6,250, Board Chairman a \$1,250 quarterly stipend, and other Committee Chairs a \$625 quarterly stipend.
-Total compensation paid to directors as a group during 2021 was \$327,321.
+Total compensation paid to directors as a group during 2022 was \$333,150.

-The following chart details the number of meetings and other activities as well as committee assignments during 2021 for each director:
+The following chart details the number of meetings and other activities as well as committee assignments during 2022 for each director:

-Days Served

-Name of Director Regular Board Meetings Other Official Activities Committee Assignments
+Name of Director Committee Assignments

-Nash Johnson II, 11 10 Compensation, Governance
+Nash Johnson II, 10 31 Compensation, Governance

 Chairman (1)

-Adrian B. Locklear (4), 12 10 Governance, Compensation
+Adrian B. Locklear (4), 10 20 Governance, Compensation

-Vice Chairman -
+Vice Chairman

-Alton D. Bain, 1
+Ruby W. Bullard 7 12 Risk Management

+Jennifer B. Daniels 10 15

+David R. Gooden 3

+Anthony T. Grant, 10 5 Compensation

 Outside Director

+Gary A. Hendrix 3 6

-Jennifer B. Daniels 7 7 Audit
+Dean C. Hilton 9 7 Audit

-David R. Gooden 11 1 Risk Management

-Anthony T. Grant, 12 6 Compensation
+Michael E. Inman 7 12 Risk Management

+F. A. Lowrey (2), 10 16 Risk Management, Governance

 Outside Director

-Gary A. Hendrix 11 13 Risk Management, Governance

-Dean C. Hilton 12 1 Audit

-F. A. Lowrey (2) 11 8 Risk Management, Governance

-Paul M. Maguire 12 - Risk Management
+Paul M. Maguire 10 13 Risk Management

-T. Morris Murphy 11 Compensation
+T. Morris Murphy 10 12 Compensation

-Jonathan A. Pope 4 3

-Gary L. Rouse, 11 4 Audit
+Gary L. Rouse, 7 5 Audit

 Outside Director

-Michael T. (Bo) Stone (3) 12 14 Audit, Governance
+Michael T. (Bo) Stone (3) 9 16 Audit, Governance

-Includes board committee meetings and other board activities other than regular board meetings including training.
+\ Includes board committee meetings and other board activities other than regular board meetings including training.

-Committee Assignments as of 12/31/2021

-(1) Chairman of the Governance Committee
+- (1) Chairman of the Governance Committee

-(2) Chairman of the Risk Management Committee
+- (2) Chairman of the Risk Management Committee

-(3) Chairman of the Audit Committee
+- (3) Chairman of the Audit Committee

-(4) Chairman of the Compensation Committee
+- (4) Chairman of the Compensation Committee

 Directors are reimbursed on an actual cost basis for all expenses incurred in the performance of official duties.
 Such expenses may include transportation, lodging, meals, tips, tolls, parking of cars, laundry, registration fees, and other expenses associated with travel on official business.
 A copy of the policy is available to shareholders of the Association upon request.

-The aggregate amount of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$23,822 for 2021, \$90,098 for 2020, and \$115,439 for 2019.
+The aggregate amount of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$90,777 for 2022, \$23,822 for 2021, and \$90,098 for 2020.